+Premature Ejaculation Remedies.
 Premature ejaculation is ejaculation that occurs shortly after penetration and before the person wishes.
 Because this can create dissatisfaction in both partners, it can create tension and anxiety that can, in turn, worsen the condition.
 Causes may include anxiety, depression, and more.
 Treating premature ejaculation may not be necessary, but when it is, your doctor can recommend lifestyle changes, medications, and techniques that can help treat the problem.
-Follow the links below to find WebMD’s comprehensive coverage about how premature ejaculation is caused, how to treat it, and much more.
+Follow the links below to find WebMD’s comprehensive coverage of how premature ejaculation is caused, how to treat it, and much more.

 To read more about premature ejaculation click here

 What could be bigger than a little blue pill that turned a common problem for the bedroom-challenged man into a marketing marvel, creating a $2.5 billion-a-year pharmaceutical niche that once featured a president wannabe as its prime-time pitchman?

 Chris Every hopes it’s a mint-flavored tablet for what may be an even more common problem than impotence.
 He’s the CEO of Enhance Biotech, a company developing what could become the first pill specifically developed to treat rapid ejaculation — the new name for premature ejaculation, one of the most common sexual disorders in men. you can find all these at men’s clinic Pretoria, men’s clinic Durban, men’s clinic cape town, men’s clinic Johannesburg, men’s clinic Rustenburg, men’s clinic east London

 Because relatively few men seek professional treatment for premature ejaculation, it’s estimated that about one in five guys is affected.
 That may be more than those with erectile dysfunction (ED).
 Rapid ejaculation occurs in virtually every man at some point in his life.